botwiki/botwiki.org/content/tutorials/how-to-create-a-twitter-app/index.md

 (You need to click the button in the **Your Access Token** section to generate the last two.)

 Also, if necessary, change the permissions to allow access to DMs.
+(You will need to re-generate your tokens after changing permissions.)

 ![Permissions](/content/tutorials/how-to-create-a-twitter-app/images/permissions.png){.centered}